 Mmmm.
 Americans don’t articulate.
 They sound like they have a hot potato in their mouth.
 And that makes it difficult to understand Americans when they speak.

-So today’s episode you’ll learn 6 secrets to understand spoken English better.
+So today’s episode you’ll learn how to understand fast spoken english.
 Let’s go!